Cosby5/All-My-Stars/README.md

 ## Python

+- [jeffminton/keyboard_stl_generator](https://github.com/jeffminton/keyboard_stl_generator) - Generate a 3D model from a keyboard design from keyboard layout editor and split up the design so it can be printed on a 3D printer
+- [CurrentResident/BoardBuilder](https://github.com/CurrentResident/BoardBuilder) - Generate keyboard plate OpenSCAD drawings from keyboard-layout-editor.com JSON files
+- [Kirpal/Keyboard-Layout-Editor-for-Blender](https://github.com/Kirpal/Keyboard-Layout-Editor-for-Blender) - Allows you to import keyboard layouts into blender and render them in 3d
 - [leifgehrmann/fontforge-svg-importer](https://github.com/leifgehrmann/fontforge-svg-importer) - A tool to easily import SVGs into a FontForge file
 - [ianmackinnon/png2svg](https://github.com/ianmackinnon/png2svg) - Convert PNG images to SVG.
 - [IlanFrumer/phoenician-keyboard](https://github.com/IlanFrumer/phoenician-keyboard) - Phoenician keyboard for linux